pascalito007/ynov-resources/2023/m2/docker/udagram/Project_Instructions/Part_III_Submission.md

 ### Required Screenshots

 Please submit a pdf with members of the team names in it and a public github repo containing all required files.
-Submit it in moodle UDAGRAM-TP
+Submit it in moodle UDAGRAM-TP.
+Please dont forget to add summaries of all your steps to achieve the project.

-- Docker images in your repository in DockerHub
+- Docker images in your repository in your own private registry
 - Result of the command that list all running containers
 - Result of the command that list the images
 - Result of the network you created for the project